shikhharsiingh/order-api/README.md

 # order-api

 This is an implementation of an order book with a simple UI and WebSocket-based real-time updates.
+This is a microservice architecture app.

 ## Features